Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Security Privacy Analysis

-Achieving simulation based security against a malicious server would be similar to verified homomorphic encryption.
-While some theoretical constructions exist ~\cite{DBLP:conf/esorics/LaiDPW14}, they are far from practical.
+Achieving simulation-based security against a malicious MNO would be similar to verified HE.
+While some theoretical constructions exist~\cite{DBLP:conf/esorics/LaiDPW14}, they are not practical.

-Instead, we show input privacy against a malicious server, which is also known as one-sided simulation security.
-This notion has been first considered in the context of oblivious transfer \cite{DBLP:conf/soda/NaorP01}, was then formalized \cite{DBLP:conf/tcc/HazayL08} and recently used \cite{DBLP:conf/ccs/ChenHLR18} in the realm of PSI.
-Applied to the use case at hand one-sided simulation guarantees that the patient's identifier are protected even in the presence of a malicious server (one that deviates from the protocol).
-For a formal definition see \Cref{appendix:security}.
+Instead, we show input security against a malicious MNO, also known as one-sided simulation security.
+This notion has been first considered in the context of oblivious transfer~\cite{DBLP:conf/soda/NaorP01}, was then formalized~\cite{DBLP:conf/tcc/HazayL08}, and recently used~\cite{DBLP:conf/ccs/ChenHLR18} in the realm of PSI.
+In our protocol, one-sided simulation guarantees that the patients' identifiers are protected even in the presence of a malicious MNO (one that deviates from the protocol).
+For a formal definition, see \Cref{appendix:security}.

-\begin{theorem} Let us assume $\he$ is an IND-CPA secure homomorphic encryption scheme.
-Then protocol \Cref{fig:final_protocol} securely realizes $\mathcal{F}_{CoV}$ with one-sided simulation in the presence of a maliciously controlled server. \end{theorem}
+\begin{theorem} Let us assume $\he$ is an IND-CPA secure homomorphic encryption scheme that provides function privacy.
+Then the protocol in \Cref{fig:final_protocol} securely realizes $\mathcal{F}_{Hmap}$ with one-sided simulation in the presence of a maliciously controlled MNO. \end{theorem}

 \begin{proof} From \Cref{lem:semi}, we already know that the protocol is secure against semi-honest adversaries.
-The only thing left to show is input privacy of the client against a malicious server, i.e., the server is not able to learn any information from the client's input (patients' identifier).
-Now, due to the fact that server's view only includes a homomorphic encryption of the client's input, by the semantic security of $\he$ we have that the server learns nothing about the client's input. \end{proof}
+The only thing left to show is input privacy of the health authority against a malicious MNO, i.e., the MNO is not able to learn any information from the health authority's input (patients' identifier).
+Now, due to the fact that the MNO's view only includes an encryption of the health authority's input, by the semantic security of $\he$, we have that the MNO learns nothing about the health authority's input. \end{proof}